What powers the radio emission in TDE AT2019dsg: a long-lived jet or the disruption itself?: Abstract

 \section{Abstract}

-The tidal disruption event, AT2019dsg, was observed across a broad range of electromagnetic-wavelengths from radio to X-rays, and it was possibly accompanied by a high-energy neutrino.
-We study the nature of the radio-emitting outflow by analyzing the synchrotron self-absorbed spectra in terms of the equipartition model.
-We find that the time evolution of the outflow radius can be interpreted as either free expansion or deceleration.
-If the former, the outflow was launched $\simeq40$ days before the optical peak; if the latter, the launch was $\simeq10$ days after the optical peak.
-In addition, the energy in the radio-emitting region increases over time.
-This second conclusion is most naturally interpreted by a scenario resembling the earliest stage of a supernova remnant: as more and more material is swept up, it is heated by the forward shock at the expense of the outflow's kinetic energy.
-Energy injection from an accreting BH cannot be completely excluded, but the injection rate is very different from the fallback luminosity, requiring further physical explanation.
-If the neutrino association is real, the scale of energy injection needed is much greater than for the radio emission, suggesting that the detected neutrino did not arise from the radio emitting region.
+The tidal disruption event AT2019dsg was observed from radio to X-rays and was possibly accompanied by a high-energy neutrino.
+Previous interpretations have focused on continued injection by a central engine as the source of energy for radio emission.
+We show that continuous energy injection is unnecessary; the radio data can be explained by a single ejection of plasma that supplies all the energy needed.
+To support this assertion, we analyze the synchrotron self-absorbed spectra in terms of the equipartition model.
+Similar to previous analyses, we find that the energy in the radio-emitting region increases approximately $\propto t^{0.7}$ and the lengthscale of this region grows $\propto t$ at a rate $\simeq 0.06\,c$.
+This event resembles the earliest stage of a supernova remnant: because the ejected mass is much greater than the shocked external mass, its velocity remains unchanged, while the energy in shocked gas grows with time.
+The radio-emitting material gains energy from the outflow, not continuing energy injection by the central object.
+Although energy injection from an accreting BH cannot be completely excluded, the energy injection rate is very different from the fallback luminosity, and maintaining constant outflow velocity requires fine-tuning demanding further physical explanation.
+If the neutrino association is real, the energy injection needed is much greater than for the radio emission, suggesting that the detected neutrino did not arise from the radio-emitting region.